IBM/aspera-cli/docs/README.erb.md

 Using <%=tool%> with plugin `server` for command line gives advantages over `ascp`:

-- automatic resume on error
+- Automatic resume on error
-- configuration file
+- Configuration file
-- choice of transfer agents
+- Choice of transfer agents
-- integrated support of multi-session
+- Integrated support of multi-session

-Moreover all `ascp` options are supported either through transfer spec parameters and with the possibility to provide `ascp` arguments directly when the `direct` agent is used (`ascp_args`).
+Moreover all `ascp` options are supported either through transfer spec parameters (listed with `conf ascp spec`) and with the possibility to provide `ascp` arguments directly when the `direct` agent is used (`ascp_args` in `transfer_info`).

 ### <a id="parsing"></a>Command line parsing, Special Characters

 <%=tool%> is typically executed in a shell, either interactively or in a script.
-<%=tool%> receives its arguments from this shell (through Operating System).
+<%=tool%> receives its arguments from this shell (through the Operating System).

 #### Shell parsing for Unix-like systems: Linux, macOS, AIX